 Magnetic resonance image guided radiotherapy, or MRIgRT, is the most exciting development in advanced radiotherapy for years.
 By combining a linear accelerator with a high definition MR scanner, MRIdian allows clinicians to see as they treat – adjusting the beam to allow for movements and anatomical changes.
 It provides a step-change in accurate stereotactic ablative radiotherapy (SABR), bringing a new level of control and confidence with tumour targeting and sparing of normal tissue.
 MRIdian makes truly adaptive SABR possible for the first time.

 GenesisCare is the first to introduce MRIdian technology to the UK at our Oxford centre – the first member of an emerging MRIgRT network that will put us at the forefront of exploring the possibilities of this innovative approach.

-Our centre in Oxford is rated ‘Outstanding’ by the Care Quality Commission (CQC).
+Our centre in Oxford is rated ‘Good’ by the Care Quality Commission (CQC).

 MRIdian specialists at GenesisCare

 Patient care on the MRIdian is delivered by a team of specially trained consultant oncologists, selected on the basis of their clinical expertise.
 Collectively the team provide a comprehensive infrastructure for patient selection, peer review, and clinical governance for all referrals, and the credentialing of new clinicians in MRI-guided radiotherapy.
 We are excited to be partnering with the University of Oxford to build a body of evidence that will impact the lives of many patients.

 Real-time on-table adaptive radiotherapy brings a new level of confidence to SABR delivery.

 MRI-guided radiotherapy improves on conventional image-guided radiotherapy (IGRT) by providing enhanced soft tissue definition without additional radiation exposure through high-quality MR images.